OpenResearchInstitute/adi_adrv9371_zc706/design_docs/cobs_decoder/COBS_dec-Entity-Design.md

 ### Timing Diagram 6 Walkthrough

 Now we will add the final handshaking input. `m_tready` comes from the data consumer, and is high when the consumer is ready to accept input from this entity.
 Unlike the `s_tvalid` input from the data producer, `m_tready` is allowed to come and go at any time (subject to setup and hold with respect to `clk`).
 We must wait whenever `m_tready` is low at the rising edge of 'clk', and we must pass the "back pressure" through to the data producer using our `s_tready` output, which we have ignored until now.

 We can simply copy `m_tready` to `s_tready` with no delay.
 That creates the same number of skipped cycles on the S interface as on the M interface, so in the long run the two interfaces stay aligned with M two bytes behind S.

-When `m_tready` becomes high again, we have to provide two bytes that were caught up in the delay before resuming normal operation.
-One of them is already saved in `tdata_d`.
-We will need to take special steps to save the other one in a register we'll call `saved_data`.
-We'll create two control signals, `save_en` to clock the `saved_data` register, and `use_saved` to remember to multiplex the `saved_data` register into `m_tdata` at the right time.
+It is sufficient to just freeze everything while `m_tready` is low.
+The first data byte we need after `m_tready` goes high again, here byte c, has already been clocked into `m_tdata`.
+The second data byte, here byte d, has been clocked into `tdata_d` and is available to be clocked into `m_tdata` normally.
+The third data byte, here byte e, is held by the data provider on `s_tdata` until we clock it in (to `tdata_d`) on the rising edge of clk after `s_tready` goes high.
+Subsequent data bytes are clocked through normally.

+It will turn out that just freezing everything works correctly for everything else, too.

 The timing diagram below shows the absolute simplest case.
 We're in the middle of a run of non-zero bytes somewhere inside a sequence inside a frame. `s_tvalid` is always high. `m_tready` will go low once for four cycles.
 After things settle down from that delay, `m_tready` will go low again for a single cycle.
 Then after things settle down again, `m_tready` will go low, high, low for one cycle each.

 ![Timing Diagram 6](COBS_dec_6.svg)

     s_tready = m_tready
-    save_en = m_tready_d and not m_tready

-    on rising edge of clk,
-      saved_data is loaded from tdata_d if save_en

-      m_tready_d is loaded from m_tready

-      use_saved goes high if save_en
-      use_saved goes low if m_tready

-      m_tdata is loaded with saved_data if use_saved and m_tready
-      else use previous rules for m_tdata

 ### More Timing Diagram Walkthroughs
 TBD.
 Need to add